Wife of jailed Turkish activist says case is 'inexplicable'

 Since Erdogan’s announcement, there has been no further official comment on action against the diplomats, who also include the ambassadors of the Netherlands, Canada, Denmark, Sweden, Finland, Norway and New Zealand.

-Several of the states have said they have received no formal communication from the Foreign Ministry.
+Several of the countries involved have said they have received no formal communication from the Foreign Ministry.
 Erdogan is due to chair a Cabinet meeting later Monday, when the crisis is expected to be discussed.

+“The whole situation is a serious matter but we understand that the concerned countries have not yet been notified about any action,” European Commission spokesman Peter Stano said Monday.

+A spokesman for German Chancellor Angela Merkel told reporters in Berlin that “we take note of the statements of the Turkish President with concern and also with incomprehension.”

 Although Kavala’s continued incarceration has been widely criticized abroad, Turkey maintains he is being held according to the rulings of its independent judiciary.